 If you really want your place settings to stand out this Christmas, try using beautiful green leaves!
 We love how the gold ink and green from the leaves complement each other to give a luxurious festive look.

 What you’ll need:

-- Laurel leaves
+- Laurel leaves or similar

-- Gold metallic marker pen
+- Gold metallic marker pens

 - Practice writing out the names you wish to add to your leaves and then start writing on your leaves (yes it really is that simple).

 - After a while the waxy nature of the leaf might start to block your pen – scribbling on a piece of scrap paper usually does the trick to unblock the nib, but it’s a good idea to purchase a couple of spare pens to have as a back up.